 On top of the garage is a basketball court, and this is where you’ll find the famed spot of a basketball hoop against a colorful side of a building that’s decorated in the colors of the rainbow.

 Ping Shek Estate (Kowloon)

 If a rainbow building with basketball on top of a parking lot sounds crazy, try the Ping Shek Estate, which neighbors the Choi Hung Estate.
 Or, if this is your only destination, take the MTR green line to Choi Hung Estate.
 Walk no more than 5 minutes to Ping Shek, which will have a open plaza area with some shops, some benches and some people milling about.
-If you walk straight back to a tall building and you’ll find the tall square Ping Shek Estate view, and look up.
+Walk straight back to a tall building and you’ll find the tall square Ping Shek Estate view.
+Look up!

 Montane Mansion (Hong Kong Island)